ethereum/portal-network-specs/state-network.md

 The merkle proof which contains a leaf node and the intermediate trie nodes necessary to compute the state root of the trie.

+### Neighborhood Gossip

+We use the term *neighborhood gossip* to refer to the process through which content is disseminated to all of the DHT nodes *near* the location in the DHT where the content is located.

+The process works as follows.

+- A DHT node receives a piece of content that they are interested in storing.
+- The DHT node checks their routing table for nearby DHT nodes that should also be interested in the content.
+- A random subset of the nearby interested nodes is selected and the content is offered to them.

+The process above should quickly saturate the area of the DHT where the content is located and naturally terminate as more nodes become aware of the content.

 ### Stages

-The gossip mechanism is divided up into individual stages which are designed to ensure that each individual piece of data is properly disceminated to the DHT nodes responsible for storing it, as well as spreading the responsibility as evenly as possible across the DHT.
+The gossip mechanism is divided up into individual stages which are designed to ensure that each individual piece of data is properly disseminated to the DHT nodes responsible for storing it, as well as spreading the responsibility as evenly as possible across the DHT.